Mitcham Primary School's behaviour support policy guides:

 - • Seek external professional support for their children when required.

 - • Do not approach other children or families about behaviours of concern.
 Advise a member of the leadership team.

 - • Understand that, because of confidentiality, we cannot share information about other children at our site.

 The school council and staff regularly monitor and review the effectiveness of the Behaviour Policy (at least every three years) and revise the policy when required.

-Policy last reviewed May 2020.
+Policy last reviewed September 2022.
 Next review May 2023.